-My name is Sarah Chung and I am a Doctoral researcher in Education.
+My name is Sarah Chung and I am a doctoral researcher in education.
 I focus on the role of governor training to produce an effective governing body.

 Previous to my role, I was a qualified teacher and have 5 years of experience in governance.

 As a teacher and parent, I have a keen interest in the state of education in the UK.
 After taking on my first governance role at my children’s school, I undertook the MA in School Improvement and Educational Leadership to ensure I had a more detailed understanding of my position.
 During my time as a governor and later chair of governors, as well as through my study at the university, I developed a passion for governance and supporting our children, teachers and senior leaders in this difficult educational climate.
-I am pleased to have joined a governing body who are equally as passionate about education in the UK.
+I am pleased to have joined a governing body that is equally as passionate about education in the UK.

-My areas of involvement are Training and Health and safety.
+My areas of involvement are Training and Health and Safety.

 My name is Ayed Galeb.

 I am currently a category officer at DfE.

 Since graduating from University, I have always worked in the Civil Service doing various workstreams from Highways Agency to Immigration and now Commercial Procurement and Finance.